-Avenues will also be made available to enable people to provide feedback in an appropriate, accessible and convenient way, this includes via:
+Avenues will also be made available to enable people to provide their views in an appropriate, accessible and convenient way, this includes via:

-- paper based submissions (either letters or pre-printed feedback forms)
+- paper based submissions (either letters or pre-printed forms)

-- web-based feedback forms
+- web-based forms

 - email

 - oral presentation.

 7. Acknowledge all responses and providing feedback